 The flight search on BusinessClass.com includes images, videos and seat maps for most airlines and aircraft.
 Search results also include details such as seat pitch, width and recline.
 This way you can see the seat and cabin configuration of the flight in which you are interested, before making your choice.

 A few years ago, Lufthansa overhauled its Business Class dining experience to be more similar to what is normally reserved for First Class.
-For the main service, instead of using trays, everything is served atop a linen-lined table.
-It is a notable touch that few other airlines offer in Business Class - not to mention the number of options that the airline gives its passengers on long flights.
+For the main service, everything is served atop a linen-lined table instead of trays.
+It is a special touch that few other airlines offer in Business Class - not to mention the number of options the airline gives its passengers on long flights.

 Rather than use unsightly trolleys for food service in the aisles, everything is served from the galley by a dedicated flight attendant that takes responsibility for a subsection of the cabin.
 This allows for more personal interaction between passengers & crew and feels more like a restaurant experience.